signalapp/ringrtc/BUILDING.md

     cargo install cargo-lipo
     cargo install cbindgen

-#### Electron
+### Electron

-Install Node.js of the matching version.
-The current version can be found in src/node/.nvmrc;
-you can use NVM or just manually install the corresponding version.

-Install Yarn:

-    npm install --global yarn

-Install other Node.js dependencies with Yarn:

-    cd src/node
-    yarn install --frozen-lockfile
+Usually the Rust installation installs the correct toolchain for your host.
+In the case of Windows, we recommend ensuring that the `msvc` toolchain is installed and used for builds.

-### Other Android Dependencies
+### Other Dependencies
+#### Android Dependencies

 You might need some of these.
 Of course it is assumed that you have the Android SDK installed, along with the NDK, LLDB, and SDK Tools options.
 A properly configured JDK (such as openjdk-8-jdk) is also assumed.
 You may also need the following (on Ubuntu):

     sudo apt install libglib2.0-dev

-### Other iOS Dependencies
+#### iOS Dependencies

 You might need to change the location of the build tools (this depends on where Xcode is installed):